DmitriiR/DmitriiR.github.io/README.md

 ***
 ## Tektonik

-Tektonik is multiplayer action arcade where players combat each other with powerful weapons in a confined destructible environment.
-From creating the game concept to final implementation, I was central to what was recognized as “One of the most fun games to come through final project”.
-Prototyped in C# within Unity and developed in C++ within Unreal, I took the lead project role and was focused on the game design, core system implementation, networking implementation, UI design & implementation/creation, user experience flow, artwork and complete documentation.
+Tektonik is multiplayer action arcade written in Unreal Engine where players combat each other with powerful weapons in a confined destructible environment.
+From creating the game concept to final implementation, I was central to what was recognized as “One of the most fun games to come through final project” by the cource directors and my peers at Full Sail University.
+Prototyped in C# within Unity and developed in C++ within Unreal, I took the lead project role and focused on game design, core system implementation, networking implementation, UI design & implementation/creation, user experience flow, artwork and complete documentation.
 With further development, the game could easily be developed into a viable commercial product.

 ![useful image]({{ site.url }}/assets/EditorSplashFinal.bmp)
 ![useful image]({{ site.url }}/assets/tektonik1.png)